khuongduy354/git.rs/README.md

+# Features working on

 - Add
   - add multiple files, add empty dir
 - Commit

-  - clear index after commit
-  - write commit to files
-  - commit struct
-  - write empty dir to index tree from the staging area

-- END directories
+# Final directories

 .dgit
 -HEAD file
 -index file
 -branches dir
 -objects dir

-- ISSUEs
+# ISSUEs

 - problem when git add, then change then add again, the previous blob isn't deleted
-  - sanitize path (add root for every input path, check if it's abosulute or relative )

-- SOLVED
+# SOLVED

-  - 2 different file name with the same content, same hash -> adding file's name to hash
-  - update deleted file -> when read from index, remove all directory that's isnt exist
+- update deleted file when add -> when read from index, remove all directory that's isnt exist

-//commit metadata
-father-tree hash
-committer
-message
-parent

-// add a dir
-scan all files of dir -> add each of it into a tree hash, insert to index hash do until all of the file in dir are blobs

-//tree
--> tree
--> Vec<Blobs>

-//git commit
+# Algorithms for files manipulation

+1. Write to staging area (index file)

+- scan depend on path(recursion)
+  if it's a path to dir, take all files inside it or if it's a path to file, take that file or if it's a path to an empty dir, take the dir
+  -> Insert them into BTreeMap as hash-path key-value

+  After finished,
+  -> Write blobs according to BTreeMap

+# File representation

 Blob file
 data

 Tree file
-blob hash path
-blob hash path
-blob hash path
+blob hash name
-tree hash path
+tree hash name

+Commit file
+commit
+message
+tree_hash
+parent_hash (if available)

+index file
-tree hash path
+hash path

+branch file (default master)
+commit_hash